-(75) For the Track Record tables in Appendix 1, what dates should the data entered be based on and how should we handle projects under construction?
+(77) For the Track Record tables in Appendix 2, what dates should the data entered be based on and how should we handle projects under construction?

-In Tables A1 and B1, data should be entered on the date the project was "completed."
+In Tables A1 and B1, data should be entered for all projects "completed" for the last five years (2016-2020).
 A Rental Project is completed when it receives its certificate of occupancy.
-A Homeownership unit is completed when title is transferred to a buyer, and for existing homeowners, completion occurs when a refinanced loan closes or if applicable, when Rehabilitation is complete.
+A Homeownership unit is completed when title is transferred to a buyer; for existing homeowners, completion occurs when a refinanced loan closes, or if applicable, when Rehabilitation is complete.
 No data on Projects currently under construction should be entered for the items in Table A1 or B1.